arun7371/arun7371/README.md

 - 👋 Hi, I’m @arun7371
-- 👀 I’m interested in Data Analyst
+- 👀 I’m interested in Data Analyst and Data sciencist
 - 🌱 I’m currently learning PowerBi, pandas, numby and chess
-- 💞️ I’m looking for Data Analyst job
+- 💞️ I’m looking for a Data Analyst job
 - 📫 How to reach me.....
 LinkedIn:- www.linkedin.com/in/arun-kumar-m-242a46169

 <!---